aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Entry Point Detail

 Inspect `init`, `run`, button `clicked`, datasource `executeQuery`, field `modified`, and any other entry hooks.
-For each method:
+For every method:
-- Follow the numbering style from the exemplar (e.g., `1.1`, `1.2` inside section 1).
-Cite context, trigger, snippet, and explanation based on the raw file.
+- Cite context, trigger, snippet, and explanation.
-- Quote exact lines from `source`; manually describe the important calls, assignments, conditions, and returns.
+- Quote exact lines from the `source` payload and cross-reference the `calls`, `assignments`, `conditions`, and `returns` arrays so nothing is summarized vaguely.
-- Do not group methods or claim “similar logic”.
+- Do not group methods or skip coverage with meta statements (“similar logic”).
 Every hook stands alone.

 ## CRUD Hook Detail

-- For explicit overrides (`write`, `validateWrite`, `insert`, `update`, `delete`, etc.), mirror the entry-point format and describe the relevant assignments/conditions from the raw code.
+- For every explicit override (`write`, `validateWrite`, `insert`, `update`, `delete`, etc.), produce an entry mirroring the entry-point format, including line-level commentary based on `assignments`, `conditions`, and `crud_operations`.
-- For implicit operations, cite the statements that trigger persistence (insert/update/delete/update_recordset/etc.).
-If persistence is purely `FormSaveKernel`, write “No direct snippet—handled by FormSaveKernel automatically.”
+- For implicit operations, enumerate each persistence call in `crud_operations`.
+Show the actual line (`code`) and explain why it fires.
+If it is purely `FormSaveKernel`, state “No direct snippet—handled by FormSaveKernel automatically.”
 - Never summarize multiple hooks with a single sentence or fall back to meta statements.

 ## UI Highlights

-Scan the form/tree in `source` to enumerate controls.
-For each control, follow the template’s table structure exactly (sections A–D) and cite the relevant handler snippet (AllowEdit, enabled, clicked methods, etc.).
-Mention datasources if they feed UI data or enforce Allow*/AutoDeclaration behavior.
-Populate the tables to match the exemplar so business stakeholders can read them verbatim.
+- Iterate over every entry in `ui_controls`.
+For each control, use the template’s table structure (Control / Behavior) and draw facts from the `properties`, `hierarchy`, relevant handlers, and `source` snippets (AllowEdit, enabled, value, clicked methods, etc.).
+Cite control-level snippets and line numbers.
+- Mention datasources explicitly if they supply UI data or enforce Allow*/AutoDeclaration behavior.

 ## Branch Tracker (Global Table)